Oral Biology (MS)

 - Graduate Record Examination scores or acceptable scores on the DAT or National Boards Dental Exam (NBDE)

-- Two letters of recommendation which document your research experience or academic ability
+- Three letters of recommendation which document your research experience or academic ability

 - A personal statement of research experience or interest in research, and your career goals

-- TOEFL scores, if English is not applicant's native language
+- TOEFL, IELTS or Duolingo English language proficiency scores, if English is not applicant's native language.

-The minimum requirement for the MSOB degree is 30 semester hours.
+The minimum requirement for the MS Oral Biology degree is 30 credit hours.
 At least one-half of the credits counting toward the degree (exclusive of thesis) must be in courses open to graduate students only (600 level or above).

 |Major Subject Core Courses||8|